Virtual & Augmented Reality

 We believe that a sustainable future in mining also requires sustainable numbers of graduates with up-to-the-minute industry knowledge and exposure to practical experiences.
-This is why we are so proud of our VR Suite - it captures what we are all about, here at the School of Mining Engineering.
+This is why we are so proud of our VR Suite - it captures what we are all about, here at the School of Minerals and Energy Resources Engineering.

 Relevant to industry

 Sensing a significant opportunity for training and feasibility testing, our industry partners have driven the development of the VR Suite since its early incarnation.
 A range of modules have since been developed by industry professionals to simulate various mine environments - from open-cut to underground, from hard rock to coal.
 Within the safe confines of a 3D simulation, potential hazards are safely experienced, evacuation procedures are tested, and feasibility studies consolidated.
 The scope for industry training results in a cost effective, low risk, high-impact learning experience.
 In many ways the particular appeal of AVIE lies beyond the obvious strength of the experiences it provides.
 It can invite industry professionals beyond actual reality and 'into' the ore deposit itself, for example.
 Within this new virtual reality, concepts and theories can be tested and challenged like never before.